Hybrid Delta Tracking Schemes Using a Track-Length Estimator: Hybrid Delta Tracking Schemes

 In this work, we use this voxelized tally scheme when undergoing delta tracking.
 Even if a particle collision is rejected, that particle still physically moves to the location that was sampled, allowing the use of the track-length estimator.
 We expect this voxelized tally method to produces scalar fluxes with smaller variance in problems with optically thin regions, where a collision estimator (adapted or otherwise) will not perform efficiently.

 To verify that MC/DC's voxelized track-length tallies with delta tracking converge to the correct solution and at the correct rate, we use four analytic fixed-source benchmark problems from MC/DC's verification suite.
+A fixed-source calculation is well posed when the location of the source is known and an initial condition is proved (i.e. not $\alpha$ or $k$ eigenvalue calculations).
 We compare the error ($\epsilon$) in both the $L_\infty$ and $L_2$ norms, from integral quantities of interest to a reference solution and plot the error as a function of increasing particle count.
 The convergence rate should be the standard Monte Carlo convergence rate of $N^{-1/2}$.
 Our verification problems are: \begin{itemize} \item AZURV1 time-dependent benchmark both super and sub critical (Figure~\ref{fig:azurv1}) \cite{ganapol_2001_homogeneous}; \item A time-dependent infinite pin cell using the 371 group SHEM cross sections (Figure~\ref{fig:shem}) \cite{hfaiedh_2005_shem}; \item Reed's problem (Figure~\ref{fig:reeds}) \cite{reed_difference_1971}; and \item A purely absorbing three-region slab (Figure~\ref{fig:abs_slab}). \end{itemize} All verification simulations show the $N^{-1/2}$ convergence rate expected for Monte Carlo results.
 This verifies that we get the expected results with voxelized delta tracking.